crash1115/5e-training/README.md

 # Crash's 5e Downtime Tracking
 Does your group do a lot of downtime activities?
 Do you have a hard time keeping track of it all?
 Then this is the mod for you!

-Downtime Tracking is a module for Foundry VTT that adds a tab to all actor sheets (character and NPC) that lets you add and keep track of downtime activities.
+Downtime Tracking is a module for the dnd5e system in Foundry VTT that adds a tab to all actor sheets (character and NPC) that lets you add and keep track of downtime activities.
 Finally working on that History proficiency?
 It's in here.
 Learning how to use thieves tools?
 In here.
 Need to keep track of how much of the town's water supply you've accidentally (I hope) poisoned?
 If you can measure it with a percentage, you can track it in here.

 [![Image from Gyazo](https://i.gyazo.com/7f072b341c266eed397c772b0328c542.png)](https://gyazo.com/7f072b341c266eed397c772b0328c542)